timothyfrasier/beluga_inbreeding_loci/data_preparation.md

 # Beginning to look at data

-My data is located within **"0.01_fully_filtered.vcf"**.
+The data is located within **"0.01_fully_filtered.vcf"**.
 We are using 0.01, which means we have 99% confidence that each base is correct.

 To show the first 30 lines within the data frame, we will use `gunzip` or `gzip` and `-c`, which means it will not truly unzip the file, but show the unzipped file on the screen.
 Along with the data set name, we can then pipe `|` that into the `head` command and specify `-n 30`